 Discover: Your Tongue, Health and Emotions

 If you keep your stool in for a long time on a constant basis, this system will start to fail.
-This will cause you to lack control of your bowel movements or make your poop become hard and very difficult to get rid of.
+According to information in the journal Medicine, this will cause you to lack control of your bowel movements or make your poop become hard and very difficult to get rid of.